Curriculum Vitae

 • The Andy Warhol Museum (Unnatural Rubber exhibition), Pittsburgh

-• California College of the Arts (32nd Annual Barclay Simpson Award), San Francisco
+• California College of the Arts (32nd Annual Barclay Simpson MFA Scholarship Award), San Francisco

 • Concordia University (“La Crème de la Crème” Awards, Mel Hoppenheim School of Cinema), Montréal